pmknutsen/gnome-shell-sia/README.md

 Your wallet needs to be unlocked and funded in order for Sia to form new storage contracts with hosts.
 Restrictive firewalls may also prevent Sia from connecting to the cloud.
 If that is not the case and synchronization has indeed halted, try restarting the Sia daemon (`siac stop`).

+**"How do I backup files without moving them into the Sia folder?"**

+You can create symbolic links to existing folders, to recursively backup these without copies these folders and their content into the Sia sync folder.
+You create a symbolic link on the command line like this:

+`ln -s /path/to/folder ~/Sia/foldername`

+As long as you create a symbolic link with `-s`, then removing these folders from the ~/Sia folder at a later time will not remove the source folder.

 **"What are Siacoins and how to get them?"**

 Siacoins is the Sia network’s own currency, and is used to fund storage contracts.
 You can earn Siacoins by sharing unused storage space on your computer, or you can buy Siacoins with bitcoins on an exchange, such as [Poloniex](http://poloniex.com).
 You can also request a small amount of free Siacoins from the faucet at [SiaPulse.com](http://siapulse.com/page/faucet).